continuing-creativity/signaletic-notes/docs/types-of-things.md

 ## Signals
 Signals wrap Web Audio Nodes and allow for arbitrary composition of other Signals into "subgraphs" or "synths."
 They can be named and defined using the <code>signal.define()</code> function.

-Signals can declare inputs, outputs, AudioParams, and propeties.
+Signals can declare inputs, outputs, AudioParams, and properties.
 In the case of the former three, however, they must always be mapped to an actual Node's inputs or AudioParams.

 ## Buffers
 Buffers contain audio samples, curves, impulse responses, or other sequential data used by Nodes.
 In the Web Audio API, there are two types of buffers: